 4- RFI, well that was easy, first both sides of the PCB are FULLY shielded to ground.
 Second, all the IOs are RFI filtered using small RF Chocks even on the ground.

-Yes it is the boards are in and being build.
+Yes, it is the boards are READY!
 They will be offered in multiple version;

 1- Just the PCB for 50$us plus S&H.